cbisio/cbisio/README.md

 ### Hi there, I'm Camila 👋
-- 🔭 I’m currently working as a Software Engineer
+- 🔭 I’m currently working as a Senior Software Engineer
 - 😊 Pronouns: she/her
 - 🐶 Fun fact: My dog looks like an ewok, and sometimes helps me _rubber duck debugging_